-Consider transitioning the band to a "Silent Stage" by using in-ear monitors instead of floor monitors, direct boxes or amp modelers/EFX devices like the Line 6 Helix instead of amplifiers for guitars and basses.
-Creating a Silent Stage has been proven to notably improve the clarity of the audio for both the congregation and the worship team.
+Consider transitioning the band to a "Silent Stage" using in-ear monitors instead of floor monitors, direct boxes or amp modelers/EFX devices like the Line 6 Helix instead of amplifiers for guitars and basses.
+Creating a Silent Stage has notably improved the audio clarity for the congregation and the worship team.
 Converting your acoustic drum set to electronic drums can also go a long way to mitigating the acoustic energy of these instruments.